Kamal-Eltatawy/Real-Time-Stock-Angular/README.md

 Real-Time Stock Exchange Angular App
 Welcome to the Real-Time Stock Exchange Angular App!
-This application provides a user interface for viewing real-time stock data and creating orders.
+This application provides a user interface for viewing  stock data and creating orders.

 Features
-View live stock data on the dashboard.
+View  stock data on the dashboard.
 Create orders to buy or sell stocks.
 View order history and details.
-Filter orders by status or date.
 Getting Started
 To run the application locally, follow these steps: